Low-Lying PlacentaSkip to the navigation

 If you have a low-lying placenta early in pregnancy, there is a good chance that it will get better on its own.
 As the lower uterus enlarges, the placenta's relative position will shift away from the cervix.

-But when the placenta does overlap the cervix, it is called placenta previa, which can bleed heavily during labor.
-Fortunately, about 90% of cases diagnosed before the 20th week no longer overlap the cervix by the end of the pregnancy.footnote 1
+But when the placenta does overlap the cervix, it is called placenta previa.
+Placenta previa can bleed heavily during labor.
+The good news is that about 90% of cases diagnosed before the 20th week no longer overlap the cervix by the end of the pregnancy.footnote 1